jacekturek/RELATIONAL_SIG_DATABASE/README.md

 Rest of the database is confidential and is about private project.

 ##
-> The relational model represents how data is stored in Relational Databases.
+> ℹ️ The relational model represents how data is stored in Relational Databases.
 ##
-> A relational database consists of a collection of tables, (tutorial)
+> ℹ️ A relational database consists of a collection of tables, (tutorial)

 The table with signals looks like this: